based-ghost/react-functional-select/README.md

 ## Overview

-Key features:
+#### Key features:

-- Fully-featured, yet "lightweight" package - only (gzipped) 7.85 KB!
+- Fully-featured, yet lightweight package - only ~7.85 KB (gzipped)!
-- Extensible styling API with [styled-components](https://github.com/styled-components/styled-components)
+- Extensible styling API with [`styled-components`](https://github.com/styled-components/styled-components)
 - Opt-in properties to make the component fully accessible
-- Effortlessly scroll, filter, and key through datasets numbering in the tens of thousands via [react-window](https://github.com/bvaughn/react-window) + performance conscious code
+- Effortlessly scroll, filter, and key through datasets numbering in the tens of thousands via [`react-window`](https://github.com/bvaughn/react-window) + performance conscious code

-Essentially, this is a focused subset of [react-select](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
+Essentially, this is a focused subset of [`react-select`](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
 It is built entirely using `React Hooks` and `FunctionComponents`.
 In addition, most of the code I was able to roll myself, so there are minimal peer dependencies to worry about.
 The peer dependencies for this package are:

 - [`react-window`](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
 - [`styled-components`](https://github.com/styled-components/styled-components) to handle dynamic, extensible styling via CSS-in-JS (there is also the option to generate `className` attributes for legacy stylesheets as a fall-back option).